It Pays to Be Funny

-It Pays to Be Funny was an Australian television comedy game show.
+It Pays to Be Funny is an Australian television comedy game show.
 In Sydney it aired on station ATN-7, while in Melbourne it aired on GTV-9 (at the time, the two stations were known for sharing some programs, as this was prior to the formation of the Seven Network and Nine Network).
-The half-hour show was hosted Bob Dyer, who had previously hosted a version for radio on the Macquarie Radio Network.
+The half-hour show was hosted by Bob Dyer, who had previously hosted a version for radio on the Macquarie Radio Network.